NiccoloPuccinelli/E-scooters_drop-off_forecasting-a_light_LSTM_approach/README.md

 1. Can the same drop-off zone for a sequence of e-scooters be predicted by analyzing their individual trajectories?
 2. Can the drop-off zone of each individual e-scooter be predicted by analyzing its individual trajectory?

 In this repo you can find the **Python** code and the related report in pdf.
-Moreover, we provide several animated choropleth maps, including the one concerning the surplus/deficit of e-scooters in the various Milan NIL.
+Moreover, we provide several animated choropleth maps, including the one concerning the surplus/deficit of e-scooters in the various Milan NILs.

 You can check the slide presentation [here](https://www.canva.com/design/DAFk9ud3Whg/41zYmgPcn_k_tPpkMLn4iw/view?utm_content=DAFk9ud3Whg&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).